rajeevsahu21/ecommerce/README.md

 ## 🧐 About <a name = "about"></a>

-This is a API's for Ecommerce Project
+This API's for an e-commerce project

 ## Getting Started <a name = "getting_started"></a>